-In the 1950s, pulmonary tuberculosis became rampant in some neighborhoods in the US.
-To catch the bacteria as early as possible, the US health authorities had been X-raying people’s chest to detect lung changes that are caused by this micro beast.
+In the 1950s, pulmonary tuberculosis became rampant in some neighbourhoods in the US.
+To catch the bacteria as early as possible, the US health authorities had been X-raying people’s chests to detect lung changes that are caused by this micro beast.

 However, there was a problem; even though the service was free of charge, not all people attended those clinics.
 They wanted to find out why.

 Geoffrey Hochbaum and his team designed a multi-site research project to find answers to the following questions.

-- What factors influenced community members in deciding either to attend or not to attend the clinic?
+- What factors influenced community members in deciding whether to attend or not to attend the clinic?

 - What factors influenced them to obtain the service after deciding to attend the service?

 How did they conduct the study?

 They interviewed 1200 randomly selected adults from 3 cities; 450 in Boston, 450 in Cleveland, and 300 in Detroit.
 Each interview lasted more than an hour and covered themes related to participants’ beliefs, attitudes, and feelings regarding the activity including services’ administrative aspects.

-In addition to traditional question items with close and open-ended questions, they included projective questions that lead participants to awaken their subconscious level of thinking.
+In addition to traditional question items with closed and open-ended questions, they included projective questions that lead participants to awaken their subconscious level of thinking.

 What did they find?